rktjmp/hotpot.nvim/README.md

 })
 require("hotpot")

--- then most users will require their "config" module stored in `fnl/config/...` require("config")
+-- Most users will then require their "config" module stored -- somewhere like `fnl/config/init.fnl`... require("config")
 ```